Tubbs Fire

 The Tubbs Fire was a wildfire in Northern California during October 2017.
 At the time, the Tubbs Fire was the most destructive wildfire in California history, burning parts of Napa, Sonoma, and Lake counties, inflicting its greatest losses in the city of Santa Rosa.
 Its destructiveness was surpassed only a year later by the Camp Fire of 2018.
 The Tubbs Fire was one of more than a dozen large fires that broke out in early October 2017, which were simultaneously burning in eight Northern California counties, in what was called the "Northern California firestorm".
 By the time of its containment on October 31, the fire was estimated to have burned 36810 acre; at least 22 people were believed to have been killed in Sonoma County by the fire.

 The fire started near Tubbs Lane in the rural northern part of Calistoga, in Napa County.
 It destroyed more than 5,643 structures, half of which were homes in Santa Rosa.
 Santa Rosa's economic loss from the Tubbs Fire was estimated at $1.2 billion (2017 USD), with five percent of the city's housing stock destroyed.
 The Tubbs Fire also incurred an additional $100 million in fire suppression costs.

 After an investigation lasting over a year, the California Department of Forestry and Fire Protection (Cal Fire) determined that the Tubbs Fire was "caused by a private electrical system adjacent to a residential structure" and that there had been no violations of the state's Public Resources Code.
+However, the Pacific Gas and Electric Company (PG&E) later agreed to settle victims' claims as part of a general $13.5 billion bankruptcy plan involving liabilities from other wildfires, and also issued payments to Sonoma County and the city of Santa Rosa as part of a separate settlement with local governments.